brevzin/brevzin.github.io/_posts/2020-12-19-cpo-niebloid.md

 some_algo(first, last, args...);
 ```

 Unfortunately, if we implemented `std::ranges::copy` as two overloaded function templates, we could not stop this from happening.
 We're, basically, doomed.
+While this is especially bad for `copy` where the return type changes, it's also not ideal for algorithms like `find` or `any_of` where even though the return type is the same, it's still surprising that the two formulations can call different functions entirely.

 However, ADL only kicks in if the initial unqualified lookup either found nothing or found functions or function templates.
 If unqualified look finds an _object_, no ADL happens.
 So if instead of declaring: